dangdanding/dangdanding/README.md

 - 👋 Hi, I’m @dangdanding
-- 👀 I’m interested in ...scripting and 20+ years experiences in network firewall device testing, tcp/ip protocols, Linux/network sysadmin and scripting automation
+- 👀 I've been 20+ years experiences in network firewall device testing, tcp/ip protocols, Linux/network sysadmin
+- 👀 I’m interested in ...test automation scripting
 - 🌱 I’m currently working on ...python.
 - 💞️ I’m looking to get a new career oppertunity as my previous employer Junipter networks closed its Beijing R&D
 - 📫 How to reach me ...: 8654904@qq.com